yonasuriv/DataSonda/README.md

 - Easy to extend and customize for specific use cases.
 - Features can be selectively enabled or disabled based on user needs.

-## Compatibility

-Sonda SysNet is tested and fully functional on the following GNU/Linux distributions:

-- **Kali Linux 24.3 Rolling Release**

-> This in no way means that it doesn't work on other distributions, even less so on those based on Debian.
->
-> It's just that due to lack of time I have not been able to proceed further.
->
-> **Additional distributions will be supported in the future.**

 ## Installation
 To install Sonda SysNet, simply clone the repository and run the setup script: